Why Your Credit Card’s Free Travel Insurance Is Not Enough

 When you’re getting yourself a travel insurance plan, be sure that it covers these areas:

 Flight delays, missing bags, and trip cancellations — these are common problems that travellers face.
 Take care to check your policy’s terms and conditions, as different policies may only cover delays in certain circumstances.
-For instance, Income’s Travel Insurance covers travel delays that are not caused by you3 including mechanic issues with the plane, something that other insurers may not cover.
+For instance, Income’s Travel Insurance protects you for travel delays of up to 120 hours3 for any reason4 like flight delay, train delay or delays caused by bad weather and emergency situations not caused by you — something that other insurers may not cover.

 For trip inconveniences like these, it’s best to choose the most comprehensive coverage as you never know what could happen on your trip.